jolicode/GifExceptionBundle/README.md

 * [All contributors](https://github.com/jolicode/GifExceptionBundle/graphs/contributors)

-Do not hesitate to open PRs to add more gifs, it will be very welcomed! :wink:
+Do not hesitate to open PRs to add more gifs in [Resources/public/images/](Resources/public/images/), it will be very welcomed! :wink:

 ## License